 My husband requests my Rosemary Sweet Potato Fries almost every week – even throughout the summer when we make grilled sweet potatoes instead.
 If you’ve never tried dipping a sweet potato fry in sriracha ketchup, I urge you to give it a try.

-With the holidays fast approaching, I thought it would be fun to share an easy, 5 ingredient side dish we have been making for years: Maple Whipped Sweet Potatoes with Orange Zest.
+With the holidays fast approaching, I thought it would be fun to share an easy, 5 ingredient side dish we have been making for years.
 I first started making this dish when I had a catering business several years ago.
 In fact, it was one of my most commonly requested side dishes.

 If you don’t have maple syrup, honey makes a great alternative.
 We also love adding various spices depending on our mood.
 Smoked paprika, cinnamon and cayenne have all made appearances.